Gianluca Petrachi

-Gianluca Petrachi (born 14 January 1969 in Lecce) is a retired Italian footballer, and former sporting director of Serie A club Roma.
+Gianluca Petrachi (born 14 January 1969) is a retired Italian footballer, and former sporting director of Serie A club Roma.

 Playing career

 A central midfielder, he began his career at hometown club Lecce, and played in the Serie A with Torino, Cremonese and A.C.
 Perugia Calcio, and also played in England for Nottingham Forest.
 Other clubs he played for include Nola, Taranto, Arezzo, Fidelis Andria, Venezia, Palermo and Ancona.

 Managerial career

 After retiring as a footballer, he returned to Ancona as a team manager.

 In 2006 he was named technical area manager of Pisa, being successively promoted to director of football in the summer of 2007.
 He was instrumental in choosing Piero Braglia as head coach and providing the playing squad that won promotion from Serie C to Serie B, and then narrowly missing on a second consecutive promotion to Serie A the following season under the tenure of Gian Piero Ventura; he left Pisa in September 2008.